 - Swear fees for the swearing of the Executors Oath (currently £5.00 plus £2.00 for each exhibit)

 - Bankruptcy searches against beneficiaries (£2.00 per beneficiary)

 - Publication of Notices in the Local Paper and London Gazette in respect of any creditors of the estate.

-If we are instructed to act on behalf of the Executors in connection with the administration of any Estate, then our fees would include obtaining all the relevant details of the assets and liabilities of the estate, thereafter preparing the probate papers for swearing by the Executors, applying for probate and arranging to settle any LH-IT Liability on behalf of the estate, once the Grant is to hand, to thereafter collect in the assets of the Estate, prepare full Estate Accounts and attend to the distribution of the Estate in accordance with the terms of the Will.
+If we are instructed to act on behalf of the Executors in connection with the administration of any Estate, then our fees would include obtaining all the relevant details of the assets and liabilities of the estate, thereafter preparing the probate papers for swearing by the Executors, applying for probate and arranging to settle any IHT Liability on behalf of the estate, once the Grant is to hand, thereafter collect in the assets of the Estate, prepare full Estate Accounts and attend to the distribution of the Estate in accordance with the terms of the Will.

-Depending upon the number of assets held, and the sale of any real property which may be included in the Estate, the administration of an estate can take anytime from 6 months, but the usual timescale for the administration of an estate (on the basis that there is no claim against the estate,) is between 6 and 12 months.
+Depending upon the number of assets held, and the sale of any real property which may be included in the Estate, the administration of an estate can take anywhere from 6 months, but the usual timescale for the administration of an estate (on the basis that there is no claim against the estate,) is between 6 and 12 months.

 If you would like to discuss any aspect of the administration of an estate, please do not hesitate to contact our probate department.